So you want to keep bees?

 A bit of learnin'

 If you don’t know what you are doing, you will probably just waste your money.
 There are courses run by local associations and it is worthwhile going to one of them.
-(Norfolk Beekeepers run their courses at Easton College).
 Some local beekeepers also run courses - check widely first if you can!
 Read books too.
 Old books can be an interesting read but can contain out-of-date information.
-You WILL need to understand what's going on in the hive and understand about diseases.
-Consider being able to understand the syllabus of the BBKA Basic exam even if you don't take it immediately.
+You WILL need to understand what's going on in the hive to prevent swarming for example and understand about diseases.
+Consider being able to understand the syllabus of the BBKA Basic exam over time even if you don't take it immediately.
 It's a good qualification to have and is often necessary before you can keep bees on an allotment.

 How much time does it take to keep bees?